babel/website/_posts/2017-09-05-planning-for-7.0.md

 Since we're basically still just a volunteer project, it was difficult for most of the team to stay focused, motivated, and prepared to make all these changes and continue to maintain a project that so many companies, bootcamps, libraries/tools rely on so much.
 In the meantime however, we've tried doing [weekly meetings/notes](https://github.com/babel/notes), participated as invited guests at TC39 for the last few meetings, got involved in both [RGSoC](https://railsgirlssummerofcode.org/) and [GSoC](https://summerofcode.withgoogle.com), and have an [Open Collective](https://opencollective.com/babel).

 > Upgrading for most projects should be as simple as updating your `package.json` deps to `7.0.0-beta.1`. (we will be pinning to exact versions until the official release).
-We've been using the 7.0 alpha when compiling Babel itself (so meta) at my workplace at Behance for the whole time we've been working on 7.0.
+For the whole time we've been working on 7.0, we've been using it in Babel itself (so meta) and at my workplace at Behance.

 Example: